 The King Regula I-Po was very similar to the I-P but had a four-speed Pronto shutter.

 A King Regula I-Po with Steinheil Cassar 50mm f/2.8 lens in Pronto shutter.

 Version of the Regula I-Po with windlever.
 Note that models with windlever also had a slightly higher rewind knob to make it the same height as the wind knob.
 A nice touch.

 King Regula I-C

-The King Regula I-C was also similar to the I-P but had a Compur-Rapid or Synchro-Compur shutter.
+The King Regula I-C was a continuation of the Regula IC, just like the I-P was developed out of the IP.
+It was thus nearly identical to the I-P but had a Compur-Rapid or Synchro-Compur shutter.
 It can be found with wind knob or winder lever.
 It was arguably the top model amongst the first generation King Regulas and identical to the King Regula I-A below.
 It was marketed together with the King Regula I-P and II, as indicated by the camera manual, which was the same for all three models (see here), as well as in sales brochures like this one (in German).
 Hence, the Regula I series was named after their shutters: I-P = Prontor-S(V), I-Po = Pronto, I-C = Compur-Rapid (or Synchro-Compur).

 Film gate of the King Regula I-C with engraved name plate and serial number plate.

 As mentioned above, the names of the camera models introduced so far were based on their shutters.

 However, several more King Regula I models existed, these were the I-A to I-F. They were variations of the above with different shutter and lens combinations, shown in the following table: